Skip to content

 Release Helm Chart

-1. Update version and/or appVersion in Chart.yaml and run make helm.docs helm.update.appversion helm.test.update helm.test
+1. Update version and/or appVersion in Chart.yaml and run make helm.docs helm.update.appversion helm.test.update docs.update test.crds.update

 2. push to branch and open pr